kazurayam/ks_verify_CSS_property_computed/README.md

 Next, I want to further verify the value of each of RGB factors.

 1. verify if the Red factor is "23"
-2. verify if the Greenn factor is "121"
+2. verify if the Green factor is "121"
 3. verify if the Blue factor is "222"

 Then I needed to parse a String value of the `rgb` variable.
-I employed the Regular Expuression support in Java/Groovy (`java.util.regex.Patter` and `java.util.regex.Matcher`).
+I employed the Regular Expression support in Java/Groovy (`java.util.regex.Patter` and `java.util.regex.Matcher`).

 ## Usability